michaelbausor/google-cloud-common/contributing/readme.md

-# How to contribute to gcloud
+# How to contribute to Google Cloud

-Thank you for your interest in contributing to [gcloud](https://github.com/GoogleCloudPlatform).
+Thank you for your interest in contributing to [Google Cloud](https://github.com/GoogleCloudPlatform).
 The APIs of the [Google Cloud Platform](https://cloud.google.com/) constitute a huge offering that continues to expand at a rapid pace.
-Because there is so much work to do to make the gcloud libraries the best-ever way to access these APIs, we desperately need your help.
+Because there is so much work to do to make the Google Cloud libraries the best-ever way to access these APIs, we desperately need your help.
 Your contributions are more than just welcome, they are essential.

-Therefore, out of respect for your time and effort, we are trying hard to make contributing to gcloud a safe, efficient, and well-defined process.
+Therefore, out of respect for your time and effort, we are trying hard to make contributing to Google Cloud a safe, efficient, and well-defined process.
 If you encounter any difficulty during the process, do not hesitate to [get in touch](/troubleshooting/readme.md).

 ## Signing the Contributor License Agreement (CLA)